proof88/PGE/PGE/docpages/menu-04-Networking.md

  - **framerate**: frequency of frame rendering;
  - **tickrate**: frequency of ticks i.e. input sampling, game state update and messaging together.

-Another rule is that **framerate > tickrate**.
+Another rule is that **framerate >= tickrate**.
 So it is totally ok to have framerate 60 while having tickrate 20.
 This means that we maximize the number of iterations of main game loop at 60, we target 60 rendered frames every second, and we do 20 ticks every second.

 \subsection client_behavior New Client Behavior

-With the tickrate introduced, we successfully solved the problem of a slower machine might not be able to keep up with processing messages when faster machines are also present in the network.
+With the tickrate introduced, we successfully solved the problem of a slower machine not be able to keep up with processing messages when faster machines are also present in the network.
-The implementation changes like this:
-In every tick (instead of every frame), player input is sampled and sent as a message to the server.
+The implementation changes this way: in every tick (instead of every frame), player input is sampled and sent as a message to the server.
+The rest of the implementation is not changed:
+ - player is not moved in the moment of detected player input, because player is moved only when server responds with the updated coordinates.
+ - player is repositioned on client side when server sends the new coordinates (this was same in the naive approach as well).

-It is important to understand that we should not only send out message when a button is pressed but also when it is released.
+It is important to understand that since there are commands that should be continuous operations e.g. running, for these we should not only send out message when a button is pressed but also when it is released.
-Player is not moved in the moment of detected player input, because player is moved only when server responds with the updated coordinates.
+This way the server can contiouously simulate running in every server tick until client explicitly requests stop, even if server and client tickrates are different.

 Note: we don't even need to send messages in every tick, we can just further enqueue messages over multiple ticks, and send them at lower rate than tickrate, to further reduce required bandwidth.
 This lower rate is called **command rate**, rule is: **tickrate >= command rate**.
-However, this change is optional to be implemented.
+However, this change is optional to be implemented, and PRooFPS-dd v0.1.3 does not implement it.

-Note: we can send these client messages in 1 single packet to the server as an optimization, since sending each message in different packet would introduce too high overhead.
+As optimization, we could send these client messages in 1 single packet to the server, since sending each message in different packet introduces too high overhead.
 They say that the ["maximum safe UDP payload is 508 bytes"](https://stackoverflow.com/questions/1098897/what-is-the-largest-safe-udp-packet-size-on-the-internet).
 As of June of 2023 (in PRooFPS-dd v0.1.2 Private Beta), size of PgePacket was 268 Bytes, room for application message (MsgApp struct) was 260 Bytes.
 Size of a MsgUserCmdMove struct was 20 Bytes, which means that by implementing placing multiple messages into a single packet we could send more than 10 such messages in a single PgePacket.